-BEREC will continue to engage in dialogue with NRAs based outside the EU, as well as with international regulatory networks, policy makers and institutions involved in electronic communications matters on its own choice or at request from the EU institutions.
+BEREC will continue to engage in dialogue with NRAs based outside the EU, as well as with international regulatory networks, policy makers and institutions involved in electronic communications matters on its own initiative or as requested by the EU institutions.

-BEREC will continue to develop and strengthen contacts with international regulatory authorities such as the FCC, TRAI, CRTC, and with regional regulatory networks (EMERG, EaPeReg, and Regulatel), in accordance with the BEREC Regulation and in cooperation with the EU external action services.
+BEREC will continue to develop and strengthen contacts with international regulatory authorities such as the FCC, TRAI, CRTC, and with regional regulatory networks (EMERG, EaPeReg, and Regulatel), and with global bodies such as the ITU, in accordance with the BEREC Regulation and in cooperation with the EU external action services.
 BEREC will continue to provide support to the European Commission with respect to the Western Balkans initiative and other relevant initiatives.
+BEREC will also continue to provide support to the Commission regarding the Policy and Regulatory Initiative for Digital Africa (PRIDA).

-To handle the different cooperation initiatives more efficiently BEREC will consider to structure them and have an annual plan for all initiatives.
+To handle the different cooperation initiatives more efficiently, BEREC will consider structuring them and having an annual plan for all initiatives.